 MQTT-SN is also optimized for implementation on low-cost, battery-operated devices with limited processing and storage resources.

-MQTT-SN was originally developed for running on top of the ZigBee APS layer.
-ZigBee is an open industrial consortium with the aim of defining an open and global communication standard for WSNs.
-To be global ZigBee has selected the IEEE standard 802.15.4 as the protocol for the PHY and MAC layers, and adds on top on this standard the required network, security and application layers, thus providing interoperability between products of different vendors.

 MQTT-SN is designed in such a way that it is agnostic of the underlying networking services.
 Any network which provides a bi-directional data transfer service between any node and a particular one (a gateway) should be able to support MQTT-SN.
-For example a simple datagram service which allows a source endpoint to send a data message to a specific destination endpoint should be sufficient.
+For example a simple datagram service which allows a source endpoint to send a data packet to a specific destination endpoint should be sufficient.
 A broadcast data transfer service is only required if the gateway discovery procedure is employed.
 To reduce the broadcast traffic created by the discovery procedure, it is desirable that MQTT-SN could indicate the required broadcast radius to the underlying layer.

-ZigBee is a trademark of ZigBee Alliance in the US, other countries or both.
-Other company, product or service names may be trademarks or service marks of others.

 MQTT-SN comparison with MQTT

-MQTT-SN is designed to be as close as possible to MQTT, but is adapted to the peculiarities of a wireless communication environment such as low bandwidth, high link failures, short message length, etc. It is also optimized for the implementation on low-cost, battery-operated devices with limited processing and storage resources.
+MQTT-SN is designed to be as close as possible to MQTT, but is adapted to the peculiarities of a wireless communication environment such as low bandwidth, high link failures, short packet length, etc. It is also optimized for the implementation on low-cost, battery-operated devices with limited processing and storage resources.
 Compared to MQTT, MQTT-SN is characterized by the following differences:

-The CONNECT message is split into three messages.
-The two additional ones are optional and used to transfer the Will topic and the Will message to the server.
+The CONNECT packet is split into three packets.
+The two additional ones are optional and used to transfer the Will topic and the Will packet to the server.

-To cope with the short message length and the limited transmission bandwidth in wireless networks, the topic name in the PUBLISH messages is replaced by a short, two-byte long “topic id”.
-A registration procedure is defined to allow clients to register their topic names with the server/gateway and obtain the corresponding topic ids.
-It is also used in the opposite direction to inform the client about the topic name and the corresponding topic id that will be included in a following PUBLISH message.
+To cope with the short packet length and the limited transmission bandwidth in wireless networks, the topic name in the PUBLISH packets is replaced by a short, two-byte long “topic alias”.
+A registration procedure is defined to allow clients to register their topic names with the server/gateway and obtain the corresponding topic alias’.
+It is also used in the opposite direction to inform the client about the topic name and the corresponding topic alias that will be included in a following PUBLISH packet .

-“Pre-defined” topic ids and “short” topic names are introduced, for which no registration is required.
-Predefined topic ids are also a two-byte long replacement of the topic name, their mapping to the topic names is however known in advance by both the client’s application and the gateway/server.
-Therefore both sides can start using pre-defined topic ids; there is no need for a registration as in the case of “normal” topic ids mentioned above.
+“Pre-defined” topic alias’ and “short” topic names are introduced, for which no registration is required.
+Predefined alias’ are also a two-byte long replacement of the topic name, their mapping to the topic names is however known in advance by both the client’s application and the gateway/server.
+Therefore both sides can start using pre-defined topic alias’; there is no need for a registration as in the case of “normal” topic alias’ mentioned above.
 Short topic names are topic names that have a fixed length of two bytes.
-They are short enough for being carried together with the data within PUBLISH messages.
-As for pre-defined topic ids, there is also no need for a registration for short topic names.
+They are short enough for being carried together with the data within PUBLISH packets.
+As for pre-defined topic alias’, there is also no need for a registration for short topic names.

 A discovery procedure helps clients without a pre-configured server/gateway’s address to discover the actual network address of an operating server/gateway.
 Multiple gateways may be present at the same time within a single wireless network and can co-operate in a load-sharing or stand-by mode.